 - PHP internals

-This year, we'll be accepting talks for three different session lengths: 3 hour tutorials, 60 minute talks, and 30 minute talks.
+This year, we'll be accepting talks for two session lengths: 3 hour tutorials, and ~50 minute talks.

 Tutorial - These are interactive hands-on workshops, meant for diving into a topic.